 Traditional methods of nondestructive removal are operator dependent, time consuming, and have variable success.
 Ask most any emergency physician, nurse, or paramedic that has been called upon to do this task!

 Avoid prolonged department stays, excessive provider time, and complicated outcomes.
 Avoid destroying a valuable and sentimental piece of jewellery.
 With Ring Rescue, you can appreciate the increased patient and provider satisfaction and improve patient flow.
 We are registered with and cleared by the FDA and Health Canada.
 (Click for FDA Link).

 Ring Rescue is simple.
 Apply, inflate, and within seconds the device is working, with uniform and measurable air pressure to decrease finger swelling and therefore decrease finger size, so that the ring can be removed.
 Return minutes later, remove the device, and attempt to remove the ring intact.
 Patients and customers are incredibly happy when the problem is solved with this essential tool, and ring cutting can be avoided.

 Particularly challenging cases do occur, where advanced swelling or intrinsic finger size makes direct ring removal unfeasible or impossible.
 Ring Rescue will still work to reduce swelling and decrease finger size.
-The healthcare provider or jewellery store can still proceed with any other method of ring removal, with the added advantage of the finger size reduction, making these other procedures easier to perform.
+The healthcare provider or jewelry store can still proceed with any other method of ring removal, with the added advantage of the finger size reduction, making these other procedures easier to perform.
 If the ring still doesn’t come off after Ring Rescue use, the process of ring cutting is technically easier when swelling is improved.